-This document contains information which is essential to the administration of the OSPI-Developed assessment in social studies and educational technology.
-This assessment is an ideal culminating project that teaches students how to analyze the ways in which societies meet the economic needs and wants of their citizens.
+This document contains information which is essential to the administration of the OSPI-Developed assessment for social studies and educational technology.
+This assessment is an ideal culminating project that teaches students how the constitutional principle of checks and balances protects the three branches of government.

 Developed by teachers in Washington State, the assessments are designed to measure learning of selected standards for both social studies and educational technology.